signetlabdei/sem/README.md

 folder and all tests, also measuring coverage and outputting it to the terminal.

-Since we are mainly testing integration with ns-3, tests require frequent copy+paste of folders, ns-3 compilations and simulation running.
-Because of this, full tests may need up to 30 minutes to complete.
+Since we are mainly testing integration with ns-3, tests require frequent copying and pasting of folders, ns-3 compilations and simulation running.
+Because of this, full tests are not instantaneous.
 Single test files can be targeted, to achieve faster testing, by substituting `./tests` in the second command with the path to the test file that needs to be run.